OriginalNils/FinancialDataImporter/README.md

 ## 💻 Usage Example

 The new modular structure makes using the importer very flexible.
 The key is to first instantiate a specific data source (like `YahooFinanceSource`) and then pass it to the main FinancialDataImporter.
-Right now there is just YahooFinance as a data source
+Right now there is just YahooFinance as a secured data source, Alpha Vantage did not got tested with an Premium API Key.

 Here's how to use it with the Yahoo Finance data source: